Silver25/hobbit-flask/README.md

 Extract CSS, IMG, JS, Mail, SCSS and Vendor folders, delete other + zip
 Use body code from bootstrap template and import in base.html, adjust with url_for function
 Updating code with custom details/elements
+Generate information inside Python view function and inject it into a HTML template - H2 tags/heading

 ## Gitpod Reminders